tom-james-watson/tomjwatson.com/site/content/blog/using-poet-as-a-blog-generator.md

 tags: [programming, node]
 ---

+UPDATE - I have since moved to [using Hugo for the entire site](http://tomjwatson.com/blog/deploying-a-modern-static-site/).

 So I decided to finally get around to writing some blog posts.

 I'm using [Poet](http://jsantell.github.io/poet/) as a blog generator, which has plugged nicely into my existing node application.
 I simply add markdown posts to a directory along with some metadata and Poet handily converts these into markup which can then be simply be passed to HTML views.